XinghaoYang/UTSChatbot/README.md

 ```
 rasa run -m models/20190717-114901.tar.gz --endpoints endpoints.yml --credentials credentials.yml
 ```
 This starts the well-trained chatbot stored under the "models" folder, and the webchat tool should be run fine.
-Notably, many parameters of the first step could be changed.
-For example, the "interval" defines the waiting time for each query, and the "profileAvatar" is the picture in chat, etc.